-The Honolulu Community College CENT program has established an articulation leading to a Bachelor of Applied Science with the University of Hawaii at West Oahu.
-There is also an articulation leading to a Bachelor of Arts in System Administration with Hawaii Pacific University.
+The Honolulu Community College CENT program has established an articulation with the University of Hawaiʻi at West Oʻahu that includes the option of a Bachelor of Applied Science in CENT or the option of a Bachelor of Applied Science in Information Security and Assurance (ISA).
+There is also an articulation leading to a Bachelor of Arts in System Administration with Hawaiʻi Pacific University.
 Students who complete either the Associate of Science degree or the Advanced Professional Certificate in CENT may apply to transfer to these institutions to complete a baccalaureate degree in these programs.
-Students may also be concurrently enrolled in the Bachelor of Applied Science program at UH West Oahu and the CENT AS or APC program at Honolulu CC.
+Students may be concurrently enrolled in the Bachelor of Applied Science programs at UH West Oʻahu and the CENT AS or APC program at Honolulu CC.
 The CENT program counselor at Honolulu CC and the counselors at these institutions can provide more detailed information about courses specifically required or recommended for these programs.

 Associate In Science (AS) Degree

 The Associate in Science (AS) Degree in the Computing, Electronics, and Networking Technology program is a two-year course of study that prepares the student for entry-level employment in the field of Information and Communications Technology.
 Core classes are designed to give students a firm foundation in the basics of computers, networking, system administration and information security.
 The AS Degree also provides options for a Certificate of Achievement in Networking and Telecommunications and a Certificate of Achievement Information Assurance.